dillontitcomb/word-count/WordCount/Specs.md

 	* _Example input: "hello"_
 	* _Example output: none_

+* _Program changes all letters to lowercase:_
+	* _Example input: "hello. hello, hello!
+HOW ARE YOU DOING?"_
+	* _Example output: "hello", "hello", "hello", "how", "are", "you", "doing"_

-* _Program splits string to be searched into array or list of words:_
+* _Program splits lowercase string to be searched into array or list of words:_
 	* _Example input: "hello. hello, hello! how are you doing?"_
 	* _Example output: "hello", "hello", "hello", "how", "are", "you", "doing"_